daynejones/backbone-formset/README.md

 # backbone-formset
 This is a backbone plugin designed to work with Django's formsets.
+You will get dynamic add and remove buttons in the front end which your management form on the backend should understand.

 Include this file then extend FormsetView like so: